"He Who Does Not Remember History Is Condemned To Repeat It" - Georges Santayana

 Building the Roman empire by destroying the Greek empire:

 Pergamum, the capital of the Attalid Empire, is near the northwest sea coast of Asia Minor just to the south across the strait from an area once known as ThraceClick here to see a map of Asia Minor during the time of the Greeks and Romans.
 Note this map is rather large so may take a minute or two to download.
-Click here for a general history of Asia Minor, which is known in modern times as Turkey, and also known as Anatolia.
+Click here for a general history of Asia Minor, which is known in modern times as Turkey and also known as Anatolia.

-Rome also conquered the remnants of the Greek empires that came out of the empire of Alexander the Great.
-This conquest of the Greek empires began when Rome took Asia Minor away from the Seleucid Empire in 188 BC.
-But this was only the first step and did not do away with any of the three remaining Greek empires that resulted from the split up of Alexander the Great's empire.
-The first conquest that destroyed a Greek empire was the conquest of the Greek Macedonian empire (an empire begun by Cassander) in 168 BC (at the Battle of Pydna which is also considered the beginning date for the Roman Empire by historians).
+The first conquest that destroyed a Greek empire was against the Greek Macedonian empire (an empire begun by Cassander) in 168 BC (at the Battle of Pydna which is also considered the beginning date for the Roman Empire by historians).
 The second of these conquests was the Greek Syrian empire (an empire begun by Seleucus I) in 63 BC.
-He was attacked on one side by the Parthian empire (Click here for a different source of maps and history of the Parthian Empire) and Rome on the other.
-The third was of the Greek Egyptian (an empire begun by Ptolomy I) empire in 30 BC
+He was attacked on one side by the Parthian empire and Rome on the other at about the same time.
+The third was of the Greek Egyptian empire in 30 BC., an empire begun by Ptolomy I.

 What had started as a single empire by Alexander the Great, was initially divided into 4 smaller, less powerful empires.
 About 20 years later, the empire run by Seleucus I (In Syria and Babylon) swallowed the empires run by Lysimachus (in Asia Minor), leaving 3 empires behind by 280 BC.
 One by one, beginning in 168 BC, the Roman empire conquered and swallowed the remaining 3 parts of Alexander's original empire.
 The final event in 30 BC effectively ended the remnants of the empire of Alexander the Great.
 After 30 BC there was nothing left of the empire begun by Alexander the Great.